 During the calibration measurements, the nano-DMA was set to stepping mode, resulting in better statistics for each size bin.
-The size range of the nano-DMA was limited to a maximum size of $10 \,\mathrm{nm}$, which requires to keep the particles in that size range for the time period of each calibration experiment.
+The size range of the nano-DMA was limited to a maximum size of 10 nm, which requires keeping the particles in that size range for the time period of each calibration experiment.
 Slow enough growth was achieved by periodically switching on and and off UV lights at very low intensities for a few minutes.
-As soon as the particles grew to sizes 5 bigger than 10 nm, the UV was switched on again to trigger new formation and growth of small particles.
-To ensure stable temperature of the calibration system, the DMA was located in a temperature controlled rack, which was kept at 243.15 K for the measurements at 207.25 K and 222.65 K in the chamber, whereas the rack was at 275.15 K for the measurements at 246.25 Kin the chamber.
-Due to technical limitations of the temperature control of the racks and the 10 heat load of the instruments inside the racks, it was impossible to reach the same temperature as in the chamber.
+As soon as the particles grew to sizes bigger than 10 nm, the UV was switched on again to trigger new formation and growth of small particles.
+To ensure stable temperature of the calibration system, the DMA was located in a temperature-controlled rack, which was kept at 243.15 K for the measurements at 207.25 K and 222.65 K in the chamber, whereas the rack was at 275.15 K for the measurements at 246.25 K in the chamber.
+Due to technical limitations of the temperature control of the racks and the heat load of the instruments inside the racks, it was impossible to reach the same temperature as in the chamber.
 For the inlet system to the DMA, a core sampling line was used to lower diffusion losses.
-The transport flow for the DMA was set to 10 lpm, while the aerosol flow through the DMA was 2 lpm.
-The sheath flow of the DMA passed through a heat exchanger.
-The dilution flow after the DMA was taken from a different sampling line to guarantee the same 15 composition and temperature of the stream.
-By setting the sheath flow to 17 lpm, a good sheath air to sample flow rate ratio was achieved to ensure a narrow size distribution in the DMA (Jiang et al., 2011a).
+The transport flow for the DMA was set to 10 L min-1, while the aerosol flow through the DMA